vickiwuuuu/XianWu_coding_challenge/Level_2/README.md

 <br><br>
 Similar to [Level_1](Level_1/README.md), you should keep track of your answers to the following questions:
 - What is your plan for creating this model? (you don't have to go into too much detail, just a general idea of what you are going to do)
-- Describe the algorithm that you chose and include why you think it is best suited for your problem.
+- Describe the algorithm that you chose.
+- Detailed explanations on why you chose your algorithm and why you think it is best suited for your problem.<br>
 - Mention any resources you used to help you in this portion of the challenge (we love links!).
 - Any extra information you'd like to include